FullstackSoftwareInnovations/virtual-spreadsheet/README.md

 Style spreadsheet's data cells.
 Avoid using height, width, font, and position.

 ### activeCellStyle: CSSProperties
-Style spreadsheet's data cells when hovered or selected.
+Style data cells (not headers) when hovered or clicked on.
+Avoid using height, width, font, and position.

+### highlightedCellStyle: CSSProperties
+Style data cells (not headers) when its row or column header is clicked on.
 Avoid using height, width, font, and position.

 # License